-Judges shall not send their courses to the Host Club prior to the trial.
-The only exception is sending the first course (without numbers) so the club may set the equipment prior to the judge's arrival.
+Judges shall not send copies of their course maps to the Affiliate Club prior to the trial.
+The only exception is sending the course map for the first class (without numbers) so the club may set the equipment prior to the judge's arrival.
+If Affiliate Clubs wish to provide electronic versions of course maps, a judge may send the course maps to the trial secretary and/or website/app host the evening before the trial with the stipulation that the course maps will be held for distribution no earlier than 6 a.m. the day of the trial.